TheArturthur/CoppermindScraper/Cosmere/Vivenna's Blade.md

 After meeting Kaladin and agreeing to use a portion of the Wall Guard to liberate the palace, Vivenna helped lead the attack by using her Blade.
 After being overwhelmed by the singer armies, Vivenna brought her Blade with her to Shadesmar when Shallan engaged the corrupted Oathgate near the palace.

 ### Travels Through Shadesmar
-Vivenna kept her Blade on her through their travels to Celebrant, but it was confiscated by the honorspren when Vivenna and her companions escaped Celebrant on their ship, the [[Honor's Path\|Honor's Path]].
+Vivenna kept her Blade on her through their travels to Celebrant, but it was confiscated by the honorspren when Vivenna and her companions escaped Celebrant on their ship, the *Honor's Path*.
 During the journey, Vivenna told the first mate Borea that she knew of a way to make Blades without the enslavement of a spren and offered to prove it to her.
 Borea brought Vivenna's Blade on deck and drew it like instructed, allowing the Blade to investigate Borea.
 She returned the Blade to Vivenna and offered passage to [[Lasting Integrity\|Lasting Integrity]] and information on a possible sighting of Nightblood, in exchange for knowledge of how Vivenna's Blade had been forged.
-When Vivenna's companions left the Honor's Path to travel to Thaylen City, she and her Blade remained behind to fight off the pursuing Fused with the honorspren crew.
+When Vivenna's companions left the *Honor's Path* to travel to Thaylen City, she and her Blade remained behind to fight off the pursuing Fused with the honorspren crew.

 ## Trivia
 Vivenna's Blade has its own name, which Brandon intended to put into Oathbringer, but he was toying with several different names and was not satisfied with any of them, so he left it out.